 What is the difference between a separation and a divorce?

 A separation is when one or both spouses decide to live apart without the intention of ever living together again.
-In dealing with issues arising out of a separation, such as support, custody and access to children and property division, you may reach an informal agreement with your former spouse, or you may legally resolve the issues, by negotiating a separation agreement.
+In dealing with issues arising out of a separation, such as support, parenting arrangements, parenting time and property division, you may reach an informal agreement with your former spouse, or you may legally resolve the issues, by negotiating a separation agreement.
 A divorce occurs when you legally end your marriage.
 A divorce is an order signed by a judge under the authority of the federal Divorce Act.

 Who can apply for a divorce?